GWALN/gwaln/docs/analyzer-overview.md

 Analyzer results land in the `civiclens.analysis/2` schema.
 Each JSON file includes:

-- Stats: character counts, sentence totals, similarity ratios, and missing/extra counts.
+- **Stats:** character counts, sentence totals, and missing/extra counts.
+- **Similarity ratios:** structured as an object containing:
+  - `word`: vocabulary overlap ratio (0.0 to 1.0)
+  - `sentence`: sentence-level match ratio (0.0 to 1.0)
 - Alignment arrays for sections and claims with similarity scores.
 - Numeric and entity discrepancy lists.
 - Bias metrics, bias/hallucination events, diff samples, and optional verifier responses.
-- Confidence labels derived from similarity and discrepancy density.
+- Confidence labels derived from word similarity and discrepancy density.

 ### Caching